Charlesdele/WheatStone-project/README.md

 ## The classes

-## Note
+## Contributing

-The python code is in english but the report is in French so do not hesitate to contact me if you want more details in English.
+The python code is in english so do not hesitate to contact me if you want more details in French.

 ### Contributing